Lectures on Symmetric Tensor Categories

 \subsection{Growth of tensor powers}

-Conjecture \ref{ostconj} may be used to study the growth of lengths of tensor powers in symmetric tensor categories, similarly to the analysis of \cite{BS}.
-Namely, for a symmetric tensor category $\mathcal C$ of moderate growth and $V\in \mathcal C$ let $c_n(V)$ be the length of $V^{\otimes n}$.
-It is easy to see that $c_{n+m}(V)\ge c_n(V)c_m(V)$, i.e., the sequence $\lbrace c_n(V)^{-1}\rbrace $ is submultiplicative (indeed, because of rigidity the tensor product of two simple objects cannot be zero).
+Theorem \ref{ostconj} may be used to study the growth of lengths of tensor powers in symmetric tensor categories, similarly to the analysis of \cite{BS}.\footnote{Here we partly follow the discussion of \cite{CEO}, Section 4.} Namely, for a symmetric tensor category $\mathcal C$ of moderate growth and $V\in \mathcal C$ let $d_n(V)$ be the length of $V^{\otimes n}$.
+It is easy to see that $d_{n+m}(V)\ge d_n(V)d_m(V)$, i.e., the sequence $\lbrace d_n(V)^{-1}\rbrace $ is submultiplicative (indeed, because of rigidity the tensor product of two simple objects cannot be zero).
 Therefore, by Fekete's lemma (\cite{B}, Lemma 1.6.3), there exists a limit